syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/export.md

 ## Content

-The diagram content alone will be exported as a image.
+The diagram content alone will be exported as an image.

 The following code example illustrates how to export the region occupied by the diagram elements.